 Doug Benton has achieved a national reputation for excellence as Clinician and Massed Conductor.
 He began working with handbells in 1973 and brings great energy and a wealth of experience in all facets of music to the podium and classroom.
 His primary stated goal is to “have fun–creating music!”

 A handbell ringer since 1966, Karen is an internationally known composer and festival conductor/clinician.
 She has been an active handbell conductor in full time music ministry since 1977 and has been a festival conductor/clinician/composer since 1982.
-Over the years, she has been a Massed Conductor for Area I, Area II and Area III.
+Over the years, she has been a Massed Conductor for Area 1, Area 2 and Area 3.
 She has also been a conductor/clinician at events such as the Methodist Conference at Lake Junaluska, the Capitol Area Festival, the Mid-Carolinas Festival, the 12th Night Festival in Las Vegas and the 2012 West Midlands Festival in Herefordshire, England.
 Known for her works such as “Soliloquy for Bells” and “In the Bleak Midwinter”, she now has 70 handbell/choral compositions in print.
 Her passion is advancing musicality in all levels of ringing and she is especially known for her clear and concise conducting style.

 Keith serves as a consultant with the Georgia Baptist Convention in the area of Handbells.
-He ahs conducted festivals and clinics in Georgia and surrounding states.
+He has conducted festivals and clinics in Georgia and surrounding states.
 He holds an MCM from Southwester Baptist Theological Seminar and Bachelors of Church Music from Shorter College in Rome, GA.
 He would love to help you with your event.

 Mount Holly, NC